-When you volunteer in Kenya, you are giving something back to the Kenyan Communities by lending a helping hand to people and the Oganization that is in need of your support.
-Volunteer in Kenya and Challenge Yourself.
+When you volunteer in kenya, you are giving something back to the kenya communities by lending a helping hand to people and the organization that is in need of your support.
+Volunteer in Kenya and challenge yourself.

 - Children Program in Orphanages